 The Company's focus is primarily on North American markets.
 Nonetheless, the Company has had some success in penetrating emerging market countries for the sale of treated wood poles to national telephone and utility companies and railway ties to international mining companies.
-These markets mainly include countries in the Middle East, North and West Africa and Latin America.
-SJI's competitive strengths in such markets have included access to guaranteed raw material supply, strategic geographical locations of its treatment plants offering a variety of treating processes, access to Eastern and Western shipping ports and extensive experience in international freighting and knowledge of international financing for export sales.
+These markets mainly include countries in Latin America.
+SJI's competitive strengths in such markets have included access to guaranteed raw material supply, strategic geographical locations of its treatment plants offering a variety of treating processes, access to shipping ports and extensive experience in international freighting and knowledge of international financing for export sales.

-The Company continues to monitor overseas export markets and will continue to evaluate export opportunities at price levels that will provide adequate returns for the additional risks inherent in these markets.
+The Company continues to monitor markets outside of Canada and the U.S. and will continue to evaluate export opportunities at price levels that will provide adequate returns for the additional risks inherent in these markets.

-COMPANY'S SALES BY REGION FOR THE YEARS ENDED DECEMBER 31, 2011 AND 2010
+COMPANY'S SALES BY REGION FOR THE YEARS ENDED DECEMBER 31, 2012 AND 2011

-2011 2010
+2012 2011

 (audited) \$'000 % \$'000 %

-United States 412,196 64.4 345,719 61.6
+United States 489,138 68.2 412,196 64.4

-Canada 227,952 35.6 215,327 38.4
+Canada 228,356 31.8 227,952 35.6

-640,148 100.0 561,046 100.0
+717,494 100.0 640,148 100.0